-40 CFR Part 60, Subpart IIII "Standards of Performance for Stationary Compression Ignition Internal Combustion Engines- The fire pump is subject to this regulation as the engine was manufactured after April 1, 2006 (40 CFR 60.4200).
+40 CFR Part 60, Subpart IIII "Standards of Performance for Stationary Compression Ignition Internal Combustion Engines - The fire pump is subject to this regulation as the engine was manufactured after April 1, 2006 (40 CFR 60.4200).
 The emergency generator is not subject to this regulation as it was installed in 1994.

-- Owner/operator must comply with emission standards specified in this subpart.
-IN COMPLIANCE.
-Emissions Performance Data was provided for the fire pump during the February 28, 2013 inspection.
-Documentation (see MACES report M474220581) indicates that the manufacturer certified emissions meet emissions in Table 2 of Subpart III. - Install a non-resettable hour meter (40 CFR 60.4209(a)).
-IN COMPLIANCE.
-The unit is installed with a non-resettable hour meter. - Limit maintenance checks and readiness testing to 100 hours per year (40 CFR 60.4211(e)).
-IN COMPLIANCE.
+Owner/operator must comply with emission standards specified in this subpart.
+COMPLIANCE.
+Emissions Performance Data was provided for the new fire pump installed in October 2017.
+Documentation provided indicates that the manufacturer certified emissions meet emissions in Table 2 of Subpart III.

+Install a non-resettable hour meter (40 CFR 60.4209(a)).
+COMPLIANCE.
+The unit is installed with a non-resettable hour meter.

+Limit maintenance checks and readiness testing to 100 hours per year (40 CFR 60.4211(e)).
+COMPLIANCE.
+At the time of inspection, the hour meter read 5.4 hours

-40 CFR Part 60, Subpart Dc.
-Standards of Performance for Small Industrial-Commercial-Institutional Steam Generating Units - The boilers at the facility are not subject to Subpart Dc as the heat input capacities for the boilers are less than 10 million British thermal units per hour (MMBtu/hr).
+40 CFR Part 60, Subpart Dc, Standards of Performance for Small Industrial-Commercial-Institutional Steam Generating Units - The boilers at the facility are not subject to Subpart Dc as the heat input capacities for the boilers are less than 10 million British thermal units per hour (MMBtu/hr).